olahtibi/tibsp/README.md

   -> 0
 ```
-Conditional statements treat 1 as true anything else as false and all of them are short circuit
+Conditional statements treat 1 as true anything else as false.
 ```
   (if
     (= 11 (+ 3 (* 2 4))) 1111